rayfrankenstein/AITOW/README.md

 I actually like waterfall because it is my shield against poorly thought out nonsense.
 I don't need to get involved in arguments with extroverts.
 I don't get blamed for poor outcomes.
 I can even refuse to have meaningful conversations.
 I can just point to the page and the line whenever they want something."--ScrumSucks, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

 ---
-"The problem is twofold;
-SCRUM’s transparency, whilst useful in the context of consulting, is particularly prone to abuse in a context of asymmetrical power.
-SCRUM, the name itself, implies a monolith, and that monolith provides a cover for the above I think a lot could be gained if we stopped talking about SCRUM and started talking about “Scrumlike” methodologies, because it would probably allow us to have much more honest conversations about adapting the framework to different needs, and that any such implementation will always be imperfect.
-I get that the idea of SCRUM as a monolith comes from a good place.
-Having “commitments” only works if the team “directs the scope of the sprint”.
-Having “daily stand ups” only works if the team is “empowered to discuss improvements to the process, including fundamentals like stand ups”.
-In theory, it’s a set of checks and balances.
-Unfortunately, SCRUM fails to account for power relationships between employees and employers, and the energy managers will spend subverting the framework, if it serves their agenda.
-It was written in a context that assumed a judicious balance of power, with experienced developers given a high degree of trust.
-These managers are then able to point to the SCRUM monolith as a form of validation, not unlike the “scientific management” methodologies of the past.
-Reading this thread, it seems like the OP’s problems ultimately are caused by a highly competitive culture and autocratic management.
-Unfortunately in this context SCRUM has made things worse, because transparency is dangerous in that environment.
-It has provided their management with more tools to harm their employees.
-This is indefensible.
-And we have to acknowledge that.
-It isn’t enough to say, “with the wrong culture, any company can fuck anything up”.
-We have to own that SCRUM has specific attributes that make these companies worse.
-Saying otherwise is irresponsible.
-Listen to the people on this thread, and what they are telling you.
-You’re high up in the management structure, so you won’t know the background radiation of anxiety this kind of process can create.
-When people tell you - this is very uncomfortable, this got worse when we did SCRUM - listen."--yojimbo_beta, [https://www.reddit.com/r/ExperiencedDevs/comments/livdea/likely_changing_careers_scrum_has_killed_all/](https://www.reddit.com/r/ExperiencedDevs/comments/livdea/likely_changing_careers_scrum_has_killed_all/)

----

 "Scrum erases some of the essential activities of projects, mostly design decisions, necessary evils, getting things clarified so that the right decisions are made (RnD stuff).
 Here are a couple of examples:

 Should we use RDB or NoSQL or combination of both?
 Ok, which implementation of those should be use?
 (Just examples…_) MongoDb + MySQL?
 How does Mongo handle our input or query needs.
 Hmmm, not very well.
 Why?
 Should we switch or tune?